Processor Guide

 SnapGeometryProcessor |

-Direct vertex/edge snapping behavior | Case-dependent | Depends on snap strategy | Good for explicit snap-driven workflows |
+Direct vertex/edge snapping behavior | Case-dependent | Depends on snap strategy | Good for explicit snap-driven workflows; OD strategy effects are relevant with polygon-reference coverage |

 Practical recommendation